 When making coleslaw, how fine you shred the cabbage will depend on who you ask.
 Personally, I find raw cabbage to be quite tough, and like a very fine shred, which is best achieved with a grater or I like to use a food processor or mandoline slicer.

-- Prepare the vinaigrette by whisking together all the ingredients in a separate bowl.
+- Prepare dressing in a separate bowl.

 If you like to control the texture in your coleslaw, you can also shred it with a knife.
 Make sure to use your largest and sharpest blade for this task!